 Create a running list where you not only write down your gift ideas, but also where you saw the item, perhaps prices from a variety of stores so you make sure you get the best deal, when you bought it, and if it’s wrapped.
 This can also be helpful in keeping yourself on budget – we often underestimate what we actually spent!

-Soak up some family time and let the extra go if you need.
+Soak up some family time and let the extra go.

 Sharing is caring <3